-The artist image selected for use in the 2012 Cowboy Keeper Award is the heartwarming painting, “Morning Lessons,” the work of Phil Beck, a renowned and gifted western artist from Arizona.
-Chris LeDoux, the Cowgirls Historical Foundation, J.R.
-Sanders, Susan Thomas, and the Will James Society, the five outstanding recipients of the 2012 Cowboy Keeper Award, have all demonstrated a powerful commitment to the preservation of pioneer heritage and cowboy culture.
-The National Day of the Cowboy lifts its hat high to each of these tremendously deserving honorees.
+The artist image chosen for the 2013 Cowboy Keeper Award is “Weathered Wheels,” the work of gifted watercolor and acrylic Canadian artist and author, Val Moker.
+Phil Spangenberger, R.J.
+Vandygriff, Bob Fox, the American Chuck Wagon Association, the New Mexico History Museum, and the late Mary Ann Goodnight, are the outstanding recipients of the National Day of the Cowboy’s 2013 Cowboy Keeper Award.
+All six honorees have demonstrated a heartfelt, effective commitment to the preservation of pioneer heritage and cowboy culture.
+The National Day of the Cowboy tips its hat to each of these highly deserving recipients.